Ayushk4/Ayushk4.github.io/_posts/2019-08-13-GSoC-Into-the-Final-Phase-Week-9-:-11.md

 ```

-Apart from NER, I made a few changes to `CorpusLoaders` package, in the form of fixing docs, changing CI tests and adding a Project.toml.
-While working on it, I learned more about `Documenter.jl` and the process of docs deploying.
+Apart from the API, I also worked on `CorpusLoaders` package, contributing in the form of doc fixes, fixing CI tests and adding a Project.toml.
+While working on it, I learned more about `Documenter.jl` and the deploying of docs.

 The Sequence Labelling model was trained on [Part-of-Speech Tagging](https://github.com/Ayushk4/POS.jl)
 Within a few epochs of training, it gave decent results.